UllaRisager/Learn-with-Locals/_posts/2017-04-10-10-things-i-learned-from-coding.md

 ### &nbsp;

-### 5. Keep learning and it’s amazing what you can do
+### 5. Keep learning and continue to practice, practice, practice&nbsp;

-It really is amazing what you can do with the internet these days and if you keep learning, you will be able to build a lot of stuff, it’s one thing that you will be aware of when learning how to code.
+It really is amazing what you can do if you keep learning and practicing.

+Think about kids when learning how to code, because kids never give up, they just keep going and going until they've mastered what they set out to do - and so should you!

+So keep this in mind when learning.

 &nbsp;